drbiogeo/sdm/README.md

-# sdm
+# Code used for SDMs
-code for sdms
+These are code snippets from SDMs created